MrTortoise/MrTortoise.github.io/_posts/2018-05-27-Event-sourced-vs-event-driven.md

 3. Consumers then subscribe to those queues.
 4. Messages are taken off a queue and put into a state that stops others from read by others until a timeout or an Ack message is received.
 5. The consumers take some action a side effect of which is to update some source of record somewhere (usually mis labelled source of truth).
+6. In event driven systems the concepts of Event, Message and Command are often blurred.

 ## Event Sourced

 In an event sourced world the events are usually viewed as the source of truth (it may be an authority but correctness is still a problem).
+Event sourced systems also persist the events as a transactional side effect of carrying out some behaviour.
 The big distinction is that events are that from which state is constructed rather than be things that are applied to a record and then discarded.
 This confers a number of properties to a system that can be very beneficial.
 Eg